stacked-git/stacked-git.github.io/content/guides/tutorial.md

 ```

 The email should be in standard Git mail format (which is what [stg
-mail](/man/stg-mail) produces)---that is, with the patch in-line in the
+email format](/man/stg-email) produces)---that is, with the patch
-mail, not attached.
-The authorship info is taken from the mail headers,
+in-line in the mail, not attached.
+The authorship info is taken from the
-and the commit message is read from the 'Subject:' header and the mail
+mail headers, and the commit message is read from the 'Subject:' header
-body.
+and the mail body.

 If no filename is provided, `stg import --mail` will read from stdin.
 Thus a mail reader may be configured to pipe email contents into `stg